Historic cabins offer simple but charming accommodation and a “summer camp” vibe at Grand Teton National Park

 How to Book Colter Bay Village Cabins

-The Colter Bay Village cabins are open from May to September and reservations can be made up to a year in advance.
+The Colter Bay Village cabins are open from mid-May to early October and reservations can be made up to a year in advance.
 I booked about four months ahead and cabin choice was somewhat limited at that time, so book as far ahead as you can.
-Reservations are made online or by calling 307-543-3100.
+Reservations for Colter Bay Cabins are made online or by calling 307-543-3100.

-There are 166 cabins at Colter Bay and each is unique.
+There are about 200 cabins at Colter Bay and each is unique.
 They sleep between and 2 and 10 people – some have ensuite bathrooms and others are simply sleeping cabins and guests use a shared bathroom.

 We stayed in the two-bedroom cabin with an ensuite bath.
 Although there were things I liked about it, I would instead recommend the single room cabin with four beds (pictured above) for up to four people.
 Why?
 The two-bedroom cabin had no common space, just two small bedrooms, joined by a narrow hall.
 I will say that since every cabin is different, some may have larger bedrooms which might give you space to congregate together in the evenings.